logv/sybil/README.md

     # run our first query on the table
     ./bin/query -table test0

-    # make some new tables / data
+    # make some new tables / data and store them in column form
     ./bin/fakedata -add 100000 -table smalltable

+    # query that small little table we just made
     ./bin/query -table smalltable -int age -group state -op hist

-    # use the writer to load a single JSON record
+    # use the writer to load a single JSON record into the ingestion log
-    ./bin/writer < example/single_record.json
+    ./bin/ingest -table test1 < example/single_record.json

+    # use the digester to serialize columns into column store
+    ./bin/digest -table test1